 Federal judge in Texas hears case that could force a major abortion pill off market

 Was the FDA wrong to approve a drug that's used in nearly all medication abortions in the U.S. — and should the drug, mifepristone, be taken off the market?
-Those questions are being argued in court Wednesday, in a case heard by controversial federal judge Matthew Kacsmaryk in Amarillo, Texas.
+Those questions were argued in court Wednesday, in a case heard by controversial federal Judge Matthew Kacsmaryk in Amarillo, Texas.

-If the case succeeds, it could have sweeping repercussions — for abortion clinics and patients across the nation, as well as for the FDA's drug-approval process.
+If the case succeeds, it could have sweeping repercussions — for abortion clinics and patients across the nation, as well as for the Food and Drug Administration's drug-approval process.
 At least 25 states have filed amicus briefs in the case.

 Here's a guide to what's at stake in the lawsuit:

+The plaintiffs filed a motion seeking a preliminary injunction to remove mifepristone from the U.S. market or limit its availability.
+The FDA asked the judge to deny that motion, saying the lawsuit isn't likely to succeed.
+In court filings, the agency also said that while injunctions are commonly issued to preserve the status quo, in this case, an injunction "would upend the status quo" that has held for more than 20 years.

-Each side will have two hours to present their arguments.
-The judge could rule at any time after hearing the two sides.
+Wednesday's proceeding was a hearing on the injunction motion, with each side given two hours to present their arguments.
+The judge could rule at any time after hearing their positions.

-The anti-abortion groups say the FDA used a flawed process to approve the medicine; they also say it should not have increased the term in which the drug is approved for use: In 2016, the agency changed its guidance allowing use in the first 10 weeks of pregnancy, up from seven weeks.
+The anti-abortion groups say the FDA used a flawed process to approve the medicine; they also say it should not have made mifepristone easier to acquire.

 The FDA says it approved the drug more than 20 years ago after "a thorough and comprehensive review of the scientific evidence presented and determined that it was safe and effective for its indicated use."